BachiLi/redner/README.md

 pip install redner
 ```
 You can also build from source.
 See the [wiki](https://github.com/BachiLi/redner/wiki/Installation) for building instructions.
-Preliminary windows support (CPU-only) made by [Markus Worchel](https://github.com/mworchel) can be accessed through building from source.
+Preliminary windows support made by [Markus Worchel](https://github.com/mworchel) can be accessed through building from source.

 ## Documentation